zhenging/phys208a/sections/0801_momentum_and_impulse.md

 >Solution
 $p_x,p_y = -2.46, 2.33 kg \cdot m/s$

-(8.16) A $64.5 kg$ astronaut is doing a repair in space on the orbiting space station.
-She throws a $2.35 kg$ tool away from her at $3.50 m/s$ relative to the space station.
+(8.16) A 64.5 kg astronaut is doing a repair in space on the orbiting space station.
+She throws a 2.35 kg tool away from her at 3.50 m/s relative to the space station.
 Find the speed and direction she begin to move.
 >Solution
 **Identify**: Conservation of Momentum
 **Setup**: Let the mass of the astronaut be $m_1$, and the mass of the tool be $m_2$.
 Without external force, the total momentum is zero before and after she throws the tool.
 Let the direction of motion of the astronaut be positive. $v_2=-3.5m/s$